celestial-uprising/framework/README.md

 ## Framework

 Celestial Uprising Framework features a ucore:latest base, with several small reductions.
-Then, built into the immutable image itself: bleeding-edge versions of Niri and DankMaterialShell; along with fuzzel, waybar, and kitty.
+Then, built into the immutable image itself: a blissfully-minimal Niri setup, along with fuzzel, waybar, and kitty-- all configured OOTB for instant development .
 Modern tools (yazi, flyline, eza, ripgrep, btop, etc) are included out-of-the-box, as well as RustUp and UV for maintaining the latest toolchains, and neovim (as well as its dependencies, and those of lazyvim).
+Notably, AMD's AOCC Compiler, its libraries, and dependencies are installed!!!

 ### Celestial Uprising Framework is proudly built for everyone, by lesbidoodles and their coven of magical rabbits